 It can be frustrating to spend time on prospects that don’t result in sales.
 That’s because not all prospects are qualified leads.
 Hence, your sales team needs to ask important lead qualification questions.

 Developing a Predictive Lead Scoring Model

 Many digital marketing tools provide predictive lead scoring solutions.
-A predictive lead scoring solution is a data-driven lead scoring methodology that uses a data-backed lead scoring methodology.
+A predictive lead scoring solution is a data-driven lead scoring methodology that uses a data-backed lead scoring methodology based on proven predictive modeling algorithms.
 A predictive lead scoring system uses a variety of statistical predictive scoring algorithms.
 For predictive scoring systems to provide impactful predictive lead scoring, sales people need to ask the right lead qualification questions.

 How to Qualify Leads and Prospects

 As part of your lead qualification strategy, asking the right lead qualification questions will not only reduce the amount of time your salespeople spend on unqualified leads, but it can increase your conversion rate and improve your customer experience.
 Most lead qualification strategies, such as BANT or GPCT, form part of what can viewed as a lead qualification funnel.